preventing your body from making testosterone

 There are two commonly used types:

-LHRH stands for luteinizing hormone-releasing hormone.
+LHRH stands for luteinising hormone-releasing hormone.
 These medications prevent your testicles from receiving the message from your brain (with LHRH being the messenger) to produce testosterone.

 GnRH stands for gonadotropin-releasing hormone.
 Similar to LHRH agonists, these medications also prevent the testicles from making testosterone.